Hungary: Pro-refugee NGOs first targets of new parliament

+BUDAPEST, Hungary (AP) — Hungarian Prime Minister Viktor Orban has won a third consecutive term in office on a virulently anti-migration platform, and it’s likely that advocates for refugees and asylum-seekers will be among the first casualties of his drive to prevent Hungary from becoming an “immigrant country.”

+“We created the opportunity for ourselves to defend Hungary,” Orban said after his landslide win in Sunday’s vote.

-BUDAPEST, Hungary (AP) — An official from newly re-elected Hungarian Prime Minister Viktor Orban’s right-wing populist party says a draft law targeting refugee advocates could be approved by the legislature as soon as May.
+An official from Orban’s governing Fidesz party said Monday that lawmakers from the right-wing populist group are expected to approve a draft law targeting refugee advocates as soon as May.

-Fidesz parliamentary spokesman Janos Halasz said Monday that the party would be able to push through the so-called “Stop Soros” bills thanks to its new super-majority in the legislature.
+Parliamentary spokesman Janos Halasz the party would be able to push through the so-called “Stop Soros” bills thanks to its new super-majority in the legislature.

 Most Read Nation & World Stories